Sahilbhagat84/KisanSevaa/README.md

                             return;
                         }

-                        // Now we parse reponse to the json and then get the data object. response.json().then(function(data) {
+                        // Now we parse response to the json and then get the data object. response.json().then(function(data) {

                             // We will pass data object to external function to work with it.